TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

 Common problems and solutions
 -----------------------------

-* Most HTTP servers buffer the output from CGI scripts until the script is completed.
+* Most HTTP servers buffer the output kutoka CGI scripts until the script is completed.
 This means that it is not possible to display a progress report on the client's display while the script is running.